Which Countries Speak Portuguese Language

 As a result, the form of the Portuguese language has changed in these areas.
 Additionally, French and Spanish both are the official languages of Equatorial Guinea.
 In other words, these languages are the second languages of this land.

 Over 1.4 billion people are living in China.
 Out of which, 18000 folks are Portuguese speakers.
-Macau is the semi-autonomous area of China.
+Macau is a semi-autonomous area of China.
 And Macau is full of Portuguese speakers.
 It is near the southeastern coastline of China.
 In the 1500s, Portuguese traders brought this remarkable language to China.

 Moreover, Portugal put a great impact on this language in the area.
 In 1999, Portugal conceded control to China.
 However, even with the existence of an immense Chinese population, only 18000 people communicate in the Portuguese language.
 On the other hand, Cantonese “Yue Chinese” is the popular local language of China.
 But still, Portuguese and Chinese both are the official languages of China.